TomekSwitecki/article-preview-component/README.md

 # 3-column preview card

-> This is a solution to the [Order summary component challenge](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+> This is a solution to the [Article preview component challenge](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).

 ![screenshot](./images/screenshot.png)